 - Understand the connectivity between the three digital transformation elements.
 In particular that investments in new products/services and customer engagement mechanisms will be suboptimal, without the required back-office digital transformation.

 - Appreciate that digital transformation requires a laser focus on the customer.
-And thus the traditional focus on efficiency-based process optimization and cost-cutting will most likely be at odds with new digital transformation strategies.
+And thus the traditional focus on efficiency-based process optimization and cost-cutting will most likely be at odds with elements of digital transformation strategies.

 - Consider employing a proven business transformation framework.
 Plus, third-party advisory for expertise augmentation.
 While your organization’s digital transformation will be unique, there’s no point in reinventing the wheel or struggling with issues (and mistakes) that have been solved elsewhere.

 - Thoroughly assess the as-is state.
 Ultimately, it’s difficult to arrive at a new destination if you don’t know where you’re starting from.
-It’s not a case of identifying what’s not working, highlight the positives too as these areas can also be built upon For instance, in extending IT service management (ITSM) best practice to other service-based business operations.
+It’s not a case of simply identifying what’s not working, it's important to highlight the positives too because these areas can also be built upon For instance, in extending IT service management (ITSM) best practice to other service-based business operations.
 Plus, it’s nearly impossible to measure improvement when there is no baseline to measure against.

 - Prioritize your planned changes.
 Create and prioritize your digital transformation scope and lock it down (although have a mechanism for changing the scope, in a controlled way, when justified).
 Also target, and then communicate, some early quick wins.

 - Appreciate that digital transformation isn’t a one-time project/program.
-Instead it needs to be an on-going investment in: adding new products/services, improving customer engagement mechanisms, and optimizing back-office operations.
-As with ITIL adoption, you should consider digital transformation a journey.
+Instead it needs to be an on-going investment in: adding new products/services, improving customer engagement mechanisms, and optimizing back-office operations over time.
+As with ITIL adoption, you should consider digital transformation a journey not an end state.

-So there you have it, our 10 tips for anyone looking to get started with digital transformation.
+So there you have it, our 10 tips for anyone looking to get started with, or to breathe new life, into their digital transformation.
 Would you have included any others?
 Please let us know in the comments.